theiagen/tbp-parser/docs/algorithm/technical.md

 /// html | div[style='float: left; width: 50%; padding: 20px;']

-Within the input JSON file, there are two fields that are examined the most: `"dr_variants"` and `"other_variants"`.
+Within the input JSON file, there are two fields that are examined the most by tbp-parser: `"dr_variants"` and `"other_variants"`.
 These fields are treated the same, and have the same format, although different mutations are found in both regions.

-After the global `SAMPLENAME` variable is set from the top-level `"id"` field, the `Laboratorian` class calls the `.iterate_section()` method, which starts by iterating through the `"dr_variants"` field.
+After the sample name is retrieved from the top-level `"id"` field, the `Laboratorian` class calls the `.iterate_section()` method, which starts by iterating through the `"dr_variants"` field.

 The contents of each variant section in the JSON dictionary are considered a list.
-Each list item, which consists of the contents within the curly brackets `{...}`.
+Each list item consists of the contents within the curly brackets `{...}`.
 In the example to the right, I’ve only included 1 item in the `"dr_variants"` and `"other_variants"` list for simplicity, with all of the internal list items collapsed for simplicity.

 Each item in each of the two lists is converted into a `Variant` class object, and every item in each list item (the `"chrom"`, `"pos"`, `"locus_tag"`, etc.) is converted to a class attribute.
-This is because each item in the list represents a single mutation or a single variant.
 I’ll now refer to each variant section item as a `Variant`.

 Each new `Variant` object has the `.extract_annotations()` method called.
 This method starts by iterating through the `"annotation"` field in the input JSON.
 The annotation field can contain multiple different annotations, so we look at each one individually.